The 12 Grand Challenges for Social Work

 After 40 years of near-exponential growth, mass incarceration in America has become financially, socially, and politically unsustainable.
 You as a social worker can help promote smart decarceration by educating people on the subject, administering programs that address incarceration’s profound effects on people in poverty, racial minorities, and people with behavioral health disorders.
 And as a clinician-activist, you can advocate for a more effective and socially just approach to public safety.

 This is just one area in which social workers can help marginalized groups achieve equal opportunity and justice.
-Research, advocacy, and evidence-based social work has the power to work on a broader scale as well—addressing racial and social injustices in education and employment, deconstructing stereotypes, and exposing unfair practices.
+Research, advocacy, and evidence-based social work have the power to work on a broader scale as well—addressing racial and social injustices in education and employment, deconstructing stereotypes, and exposing unfair practices.

 Socioeconomics is a very important part of the social justice equation, especially with one in five children living in poverty and nearly half of all U.S. households considered financially insecure.
-Social worker professionals can help reduce extreme economic inequality and build financial capability for all, evaluating policy related to wages, tax benefits, home ownership, and education access and advocating for social policies that reduce economic hardship, encourage lifelong income generation, and address poverty’s debilitating effects.
+Social worker professionals can help reduce extreme economic inequality and build financial capability for all, evaluating policy related to wages, tax benefits, homeownership, and education access and advocating for social policies that reduce economic hardship, encourage lifelong income generation, and address poverty’s debilitating effects.

 Social workers like you bring valuable perspectives to complex, critical social justice challenges.
 To develop your career in this direction, strengthen your background in social welfare policy, programs, practice, and ethics, as well as your legal and ethical grounding in human services and vulnerable populations.
 Skills in policy analysis and community organizing can also be helpful and career-propelling.